Electromagnetic momentum in the Aharonov-Bohm quantum interference experiment from a physical perspective: Phase shift due to a solenoid of current between the two electron beams

 Then the two charge beams moving along two different paths, but each having the same start and end points as the other, will acquire accordingly, a phase difference

 which is thus determined by the magnetic flux $\Phi$ through the area enclosed between the paths, even though at the location of either beam the magnetic field is nil.
-The choice of gauge for ${\bf A}$ does not affect $\Delta \varphi$ \cite{29}.
+The choice of gauge for ${\mathbf A}$ does not affect $\Delta \varphi$.
+This is because even though ${\mathbf A}$ may be arbitrary to the extent where gradient of some scalar function ($\nabla\psi$) may be added.
+However, while computing the extra phase difference (Eq.~(\ref{eq:84a.4a})) we integrate the tangential component of ${\mathbf A}$ around a closed path, but the integral of the tangential component of a gradient around a closed path is always zero \cite{29}.
+This can also be seen as the magnetic field $\bf B$ or the magnetic flux $\Phi$, and consequently $\Delta \varphi$ in Eq.~(\ref{eq:84a.4a}), do not depend upon the chosen gauge.
 Once Eq.~(\ref{eq:84a.3}), from classical electromagnetism, is accepted to be providing a measure of EM momentum in the system, everything else seems to follow from quantum mechanics.

-Such a phase difference has actually been inferred in the Aharonov-Bohm setup, from an observed shift in the interference pattern \cite{Ch60,To86,Os86}.
-From a physical perspective, however, it is not clear from where does such a mysterious EM momentum appear, whose presence has been verified experimentally, implying that there is some interaction between the solenoid and the charge beams even in the absence of any electromagnetic field at the locations of the beams.
+Such a phase difference has actually been inferred in the AB experimental setup, from an observed shift in the interference pattern \cite{Ch60,To86,Os86}.
+From a physical perspective, however, it is not clear from where does such a mysterious EM momentum appear, whose presence has been verified experimentally, implying that there is some interaction between the solenoid and the charge beams even in the absence of any EM field at the locations of the beams.
 This interaction, ostensibly through the vector potential at the location of either beam, is responsible for EM momenta that get reflected in the observed quantum mechanical phase shift between two beams.
 But to date it still remains a mystery how the solenoid influences the beams in the absence of EM fields at their locations, or how do the beams interact with the solenoid.

-The presence of an EM momentum to have a classical origin in the system has been attempted for a {\em moving} charge \cite{Bo08}.
-However, according to Eq.~({\ref{eq:84a.3}) one should be able to account for the EM momentum in the system {\em even for a stationary charge} in a classical explanation, which somehow has not been successful \cite{Mc19b}.
-The literature on both experimental and theoretical fronts is so vast that we make reference to a recent review article \cite{Ba09}.
-The failure of an explanation within classical physics has led to quantum mechanical topological explanation where the Aharonov-Bohm phase of the wave function of a charged particle depends on the topology of the space it moves in, assuming that the presence of a solenoid of current makes the configuration space non-simply connected \cite{Ah83,Ah16,Ah17}.
-Such non-locality features of quantum mechanics may have deep philosophical implications \cite{16,He97}; classical explanations of EM momentum are not in vogue in the contemporary literature.